-These guidelines are intended for researchers and institutional research services personnel tasked with preparing and submitting a proposal to the John R. Evans Leaders Fund (JELF).
 The CFI encourages researchers to consult with their research office early in the process and to refer to internal institutional practices for submitting JELF proposals early on in the process.
 For further information on this fund, consult the JELF program description on the CFI's website, Innovation.ca.

-NB: Applicant institutions submitting a JELF-partnership proposal (joint submission with any of our funding program partners) should consult the JELF-partnership guidelines.
+NB: Applicant institutions submitting an unaffiliated JELF proposal should consult the JELF guidelines for completing a proposal.